melintea/upml/doc/upml/spin.md

 ## Model

+There are two models: [https://accu.org/journals/overload/33/186/melinte/](one for FSM and one for HSM).

+- FSM:
   - There is at least one region in the state machine.
   - Each region executes in its own (promela) process.
   - A composite state executes in its own region - it has at least one region.
   - A simple state executes in the composite state/region that owns it.
+- HSM:
+  - each state executes in its own (promela) process.

 - Events are asynchronous messages.
 Event names are unique per plantuml file.
 - State names are unique per plantuml file.